les-enovateurs/.github/profile/README.md

 ---

 > 🌟 **You don’t need to be a developer to contribute.**
-Writers, developers, designers, testers, thinkers — everyone is welcome.
+Writers, designers, testers, thinkers — everyone is welcome.

 **Let’s co-create a digital world that works for everyone.**